Nuitka/Nuitka/README.rst

 .. note::

-   The option ``--recurse-all`` and other variants work as well, but the included modules will only become importable *after* you imported the ``some_module`` name.
+   The option ``--follow-imports`` and other variants work as well, but the included modules will only become importable *after* you imported the ``some_module`` name.